Spoonail-Iroiro/maginai/INSTALL_en.md

 It supresses non-important logs, so performance might be improved.

 ### Q. I want to install a mod by just placing the mod's folder in `mods`.
 Editing `mods_load.js` is tedious.
+[**gmaginai-l**](https://github.com/Spoonail-Iroiro/gmaginai-l/blob/master/README.md) makes it very easy to install mods!
+It automatically updates `mods_load.js` for you.

+`mods_load.js` is required because:
-CoAW is running on local HTML+JavaScript, so due to CORS restrictions, it's difficult to access all files within a specific directory.
+CoAW runs on local HTML+JavaScript, so due to CORS restrictions, it's difficult to access all files within a specific directory.
+`maginai` reads `mods_load.js` and uses the mod names defined in it to know the paths to the mods.
-Additionally, while installation may be possible with just placing the mod folder, there are often scenarios where one wants to configure the loading order of mods, hence the necessity of `mods_load.js,` which serves as a definition for loading order.
+Additionally, while it may be possible to install a mod by just placing the mod folder, there are often scenarios where one wants to configure the loading order of mods, hence the necessity of `mods_load.js,` which serves as a definition for loading order.
-(Having a GUI application or something for editing `mods_load.js` might make it easier.
-Contributions are always welcome!)"